Every year, over $500 billion is transferred between countries across the globe through secure international wire transfers.

 There are processing fees involved in wiring money abroad.
 To ensure the amount sent isn’t depleted by these fees, senders should ask the bank what these costs are ahead of sending a remittance.
 Most banks typically charge:

 - A processing fee.
 This may be charged as a flat fee, but it’s usually a percentage of the total amount being sent.

 - An exchange rate fee.
 This charge is often added on as a markup to currency exchange rates.

 What Is the Cheapest Way to Transfer Money Internationally?

 While wiring money through banks can be advantageous in some cases, the most inexpensive way is through a digital money transfer provider like Xe, Remitly or Wise.
 These platforms primarily operate online, meaning they have lower overhead costs to deal with, translating into lower prices for their customers.
 They are also cheaper because they compete with each other by offering lower fees and better exchange rates.

 Of course, every transfer differs in cost, as both banks and transfer services charge varying fees depending on where the money’s being sent, how the transfer is paid for and how the money will be deposited or collected.

 Wiring money to an overseas account is fairly easy and can be done online or in person at a bank or a money transfer service office.
 Here’s how wiring money abroad is typically done.

-There are various ways to transfer money abroad and each one has its advantages and disadvantages.
+There are various ways to transfer money abroad, and each one has its advantages and disadvantages.
 Anyone looking to wire money to another country should research the fee structures of every option they’re considering to ensure all costs are covered ahead of wiring the intended amount.

-Rates and fees are subject to change.
+Rates and fees are accurate as of March 22, 2023, and are subject to change.